Wrangling Datasets SOP

 Completing the submission

-Once all the files have been validated the project will be ready for submission.
+Once all the files and experimental graph have been validated and reviewed, the project will be ready for submission via Ingest UI.

 If wrangling the project with direct input from a contributor, the primary wrangler should email the contributor to confirm: